Vidanez/win-ansible-play/README.md

 # 2. Windows Server Monitoring
 The usual things to monitor in a machine not taking in consideration the virtualization layer where it is running are:

-- CPU
+- CPU Usage
-- Memory
+- Memory Usage
-- Disk space and amoutn of IOPs
+- Disk space Usage and amount of IOPs
-- Network bandwith outcome / Income.
-Based in the kind of netwrok itnereface we can easily detect exahustation of the device
-- Network latency ( we needd to establish lacenty raange acceptable from/to external from the VM device consuming the sevices)
+- Network bandwidth outcome / Income, Error rate, Throughput, packet loss and latency.
 - Services that we want to keep running

+We need to identify potential bottlenecks or failures, you should:
+- Establish Baselines: Determine normal performance levels for your metrics.
+- Monitor Trends: Look for deviations from the baseline.
+- Analyze Correlations: Identify relationships between different metrics (e.g., high CPU usage and increased latency).
+- Use Visualization Tools: Tools like Grafana can help visualize data and spot trends.
+- Set Thresholds and Alerts: Configure alerts for metrics that exceed predefined thresholds

 # 3. VMWare